yukun-dong/how-to/Upgrade-project-to-use-latest-Toolkit-features.md

 ## Known Issues
 * Local Debug will create a new teams App added to the Teams Developer Portal after migration success.
 You can get the app id from `.fx/configs/localSettings.json` file.
-* Once upgrade success, if you provision resource in a new group resource using a newly created environment, this operation will cause an error.
+* Once upgrade success, if you provision resources in a new group resource using a newly created environment, this operation will cause an error.
 For example, you create a new environment named as test, in order to provision successful, just delete all parameters which value has exact value in  `.fx/configs/azure.parameters.test.json`

 ## Upgrade your project manually
 There are chances when upgrading will fail, you can still manually update configuration files to make sure it works with the Teams Toolkit, Here are the steps: